Sustainability / GovernanceCorporate Governance

 Policy on Cross-Holding of Shares

-We only adhere to a shareholding policy insofar as it is judged to contribute to the improvement of medium- and long-term corporate value from the perspectives of, for example, strengthening business relationships, maintaining the stability of transactions with financial institutions, and maintaining or strengthening cooperative business relationships.
+Daicel only adheres to a shareholding policy insofar as it is judged to contribute to the improvement of the medium- and long-term corporate value of Daicel Group from the perspectives of, for example, strengthening business relationships, maintaining the stability of transactions with financial institutions, and maintaining or strengthening cooperative business relationships.

 Scroll left or right